 - Serendipity.
 Whimsy, happy endings and fortune, handled carefully, make people smile.

 - Fuck.
-Swear words have their place, especially on a blog called Bad Language, and even venerable publications like The New Yorker have accepted the reality and necessity for profanity.
+Swear words have their place, and even venerable publications like The New Yorker have accepted the reality and necessity for profanity.

 And that is number 50.
 Rules and precision are necessary for good writing.
 Practice and internalise good standards until they are automatic and then (and perhaps only then) you can begin to play with the infinite possibility of words.